syncfusion-content/blazor-docs/blazor/treegrid/editing/edit.md

 ## Event trace while editing

-While editing operation is getting executed the following events will be notified,
+While the editing operation is getting executed, the following events are notified:

 * [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridEvents-1.html#Syncfusion_Blazor_TreeGrid_TreeGridEvents_1_OnActionBegin)
 * [OnActionComplete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridEvents-1.html#Syncfusion_Blazor_TreeGrid_TreeGridEvents_1_OnActionComplete)

-In both of these events, the type of editing operation is returned in the **RequestType** parameter of the event arguments.
+In both events, the editing operation type is returned in the **RequestType** parameter of the event arguments.
 In addition, the event arguments return the edited row data.

-The **RequestType** values for the editing operations are listed in the below table,
+The **RequestType** values for the editing operations are listed in the below table.

 | RequestType | OnActionBegin | OnActionComplete |
 |----------|---------------|---------------|